Learning Complex Teamwork Tasks Using a Given Sub-task Decomposition: PPO-MEDoE Algorithm

 \section{PPO-MEDoE Algorithm}

-In this section we present our version of \acs{MEDoE} based on the \acf{PPO} algorithm.
-We present a 1-step return version for clarity, but the extension to $n$-step is straightforward. \acs{MEDoE} could also be used to extend other actor-critic algorithms in a similar manner.
+In this section we present our version of \acs{MEDoE} based on the \acf{PPO} algorithm for discrete action spaces.
+We present a 1-step return version for clarity and conciseness, but the extension to $n$-step is straightforward. \acs{MEDoE} could also be used to extend other actor-critic algorithms in a similar manner.
+A python implementation of PPO-MEDoE is provided in our public codebase: see \cref{sec:source-code}.

+We also note that \ac{MEDoE} could also be used to extend other actor critic methods.
+Some modification may be required if the action selection mechanism is not softmax action selection.
+For example, if using mean-variance networks for continuous control \acf{PPO}, the scale of the variance output could be modulated.